confidential-nt/localstorage-query/docs/README_EN.md

 ## Description

-A library designed to make working with local storage more convenient.
+A library designed to make working with localStorage more convenient.

 ## Features

-- Retrieve values from local storage
+- Retrieve values from localStorage
-- Modify or delete values in local storage
+- Modify or delete values in localStorage
-- Instantly create and initialize a key-value pair in local storage (only if the key does not already exist)
+- Instantly create and initialize a key-value pair in localStorage (only if the key does not already exist)

 ## Usage